 Welcome.
 I am a Ph.D. candidate in Entomology in the Deans Lab at Penn State University.
-My projects focus on the diversity, morphology, and biogeography of Odonata, commonly known as the dragonflies and damselflies.
+My projects focus on the interplay of diversity, morphology, and biology of Odonata, commonly known as the dragonflies and damselflies.
 While my main research focuses are in insect biodiversity and systematics, I am also interested in ethical questions in basic and applied entomology.
-My passions lie at the intersection of natural history and public engagement.
+My passions lie at the intersection of natural history, collections, and public engagement.

 In that vein, that I am heavily involved in are being the Penn State Entomology Outreach & Programs Coordinator.
 If you are interested in having Penn State Entomology graduate students lead a program for your organization or school or taking a tour of the Frost Entomological Museum, you can request outreach here.
 This has enabled me to reach hundreds of people in the Central Pennsylvania area about the wild world of insects.